ldesgoui/tf2-comp-fixes/README.md

   When enabled with `sm_inhibit_extendfreeze 1`, clients will not be able to use the `extendfreeze` command.
   This prevents some information leak, players can use this command after dying to spectate their killer in third person.
-  This slightly alters the handling of freezecams and may result in reduced spawn timers of at most 2 seconds across the board.

   [Demonstration of the info leak in this video](https://youtu.be/WHGVAJgHMX8?t=371)